 It seemed like X made a difference, and — spoiler alert — I was probably wrong.
 How I got it wrong is what’s worth telling.

 Before you can fall, you have to climb.
 I started to think optimistically about treatment X. I considered its implications for my website, for my readers, for my own life.
 I got my hopes up.
 I started to pet my theory.
 I knew it was speculative, and I didn’t get too carried away, but I was definitely starting to take it seriously.
-I did this for more a day or two.
+I did this for more than a day or two.

 And then I realized my mistake.